Guidance, information, and training on partnering with USACE and Centers of Expertise, conflict resolution, and engagement.

 This folder contains multiple resources for use by district personnel in developing communication plans, including a USACE Communication Planning Workbook annotated for Environmental Justice outreach.

-Enhanced Engagement and Risk Communication for Residents in Underserved Communities
+Enhanced Engagement and Risk Communication for Underserved Communities: Research Findings and Emerging Best Practices

-The National Oceanic and Atmospheric Administrations training, research, best practices, and lessons learned on coastal hazard risk communication with residents in underserved and underrepresented communities.
+Compilation of training, research, best practices, and lessons learned on coastal hazard risk communication with residents in underserved and underrepresented communities collected by the National Oceanic and Atmospheric Association (NOAA).

 Guide for Preparing District Environmental Justice Strategic Plan